learn-co-curriculum/react-hooks-import-export/README.md

 Developers separate their code into modules for many reasons:

-- **Stricter variable scope**
-  - Variables declared in modules are private unless they are explicitly exported, so by using modules, you don't have to worry about polluting the global variable scope
+- **Stricter variable scope**: Variables declared in modules are private unless they are explicitly exported, so by using modules, you don't have to worry about polluting the global variable scope
-- **Adhere to the single-responsibility principle**
-  - Each module is responsible for accomplishing a certain piece of functionality, or adding a specific feature to the application
+- **Single-responsibility principle**: Each module is responsible for accomplishing a certain piece of functionality, or adding a specific feature to the application
-- **Easier to navigate**
-  - Modules that are separated and clearly named make code more readable for other developers
+- **Easier to navigate**: Modules that are separated and clearly named make code more readable for other developers
-- **Easier to debug**
-  - Bugs have less room to hide in isolated, contained code
+- **Easier to debug**: Bugs have less room to hide in isolated, contained code
-- **Produce clean and DRY code**
-  - Modules can be reused and repurposed throughout applications
+- **Produce clean and DRY code**: Modules can be reused and repurposed throughout applications

 ## Modularizing React Code